Reference numbers for your rates

 Notification of a ratepayer’s death

 If the ratepayer received help with paying rates, the person still living in the property might need to make a new claim.
+To use the online form, you'll need the occupancy ID on the ratepayer's bill.

 Rates are payable on all empty domestic properties with a rateable capital value of £20,000 or more.
 An exclusion may be awarded where the owner of the property is the personal representative of a deceased person.